 Different options are available to get to Pompeii from Naples:

-- The second options gives you the most freedom.
+- The second option gives you the most freedom.
 Visit Pompeii by rental car (around US $30-$50 per day), which should take you around 35 min via highway A3.
 We love renting our cars through Cheapo Air as they offer super competitive prices.
-It is also very easy to compare prices of the various car rental agencies on the one page.
+It is also very easy to compare the prices of the various car rental agencies on one page.

 - Catch the train from Naples to Pompeii.
 Catching a train is super easy and is also the cheapest way to get to Pompeii.
 Whilst it is cheaper, it is less convenient and will take you longer than by rental car.
-Duration of the Naples to Pompeii train is around 43 min and current price is around US $4 one way.
+The duration of the Naples to Pompeii train is around 43 min and the current price is around US $4 one way.

 How to get from Sorrento to Pompeii